rangeoshun/iswyd/README.md

 # iSwyd

 This is the iSwyd project.
 Short for "I Saw What You Did".
-Pronounciation: aɪzwʌɪd like: "eyes wide".
+Pronounciation: aɪzwʌɪd (as in "eyes wide").

 ## Development mode